 7.1 Zoning Enforcement Officer

 The Town Board of Commissioners shall appoint an administrative officer to enforce this ordinance.
 If the Zoning Enforcement Officer finds that any of the provisions of this ordinance are being violated, he or the Town Attorney shall notify in writing the person responsible for such violations, indicating the nature of the violation and ordering the action necessary to correct it.
 A copy of that notice shall be sent to the Secretary of the Planning Board.
-The Zoning Enforcement Officer shall order discontinuance of the illegal use of land, buildings, or structures; removal of illegal buildings or structures or of additions, alterations or structural changes thereto; discontinuance of any illegal work being done; or shall take other lawful action to insure compliance with or to prevent violation of this ordinance.
+The Zoning Enforcement Officer shall order discontinuance of the illegal use of land, buildings, or structures; removal of illegal buildings or structures or of additions, alterations or structural changes thereto; discontinuance of any illegal work being done; or shall take other lawful action to ensure compliance with or to prevent violation of this ordinance.
 If a ruling of the Zoning Enforcement Office is questioned, the aggrieved party or parties may appeal such ruling to the Board of Adjustment.

 7.2 Building Permits Required

-No building or other construction costing more than The amount as required by NC Building Code ($15,000 or any structural, electrical, plumbing, or mechanical change in design or alteration as defined by code.)
+No building or other construction costing more than the amount as required by NC Building Code ($15,000 or any structural, electrical, plumbing, or mechanical change in design or alteration as defined by code.)
 (General market costs with materials from a building supply business and use of market contractors) shall be erected, moved, added to, or structurally altered without a permit to do so, issued by the Building Inspector.
 No building permit shall be issued without the presentation of a Letter of Zoning Compliance.

 7.21 Application for Building Permit.
 All applications for building permits shall be accompanied by plans in triplicate drawn to scale, showing the actual dimensions and shape of the lot to be built upon; the exact sizes and locations on the lot of buildings already existing, if any; and the location and dimensions of the proposed building or alteration.
 The application shall include such other information as lawfully may be required by the administrative official, including existing buildings; or proposed building or alteration; existing or proposed uses of the building and land; the number of families the building is designed to accommodate; conditions existing on the lot; and such other matters as may be necessary to determine conformance with, and provide for the enforcement of, this ordinance.
 One copy of the plans shall be returned to the applicant by the Zoning Enforcement Officer, after he shall have marked such copy either as approved or disapproved and attested to same by his signature stamp on the letter.
 A copy of related forms, letters, etc., similarly marked, shall be retained by the Zoning Enforcement Official.